 When you’re starting out it’s a good option to download a color LUT from AR Library.
 You can also import your own pre-made color LUT PNG files.
 Meta Spark Studio supports 2D color LUTs in square and row image formats.

 An 8 x 8 square-format color LUT (8 squares x 8 rows):

 A 1 x 32 row-format color LUT (32 squares x one row):

-To create a color-graded filter effect in Spark AR you need a color LUT plus another input texture, such as the camera texture.
+To create a color-graded filter effect in Meta Spark you need a color LUT plus another input texture, such as the camera texture.

 The color values of the camera texture are mapped to the x, y and z coordinates of a location in the color LUT.
 This location contains a corresponding output color that is rendered over the scene to produce the color-grading effect.

 Below we’ve added a yellow-tinted effect to the scene on the right by mapping the color values of the camera texture to a new color based on an amber color LUT.

 First, to add a color LUT to your project: